ostackdoc/ostackdoc-docs/docs/test-env-example.md

 sudo mkdir -p /etc/iptables
 sudo sudo iptables-save > /etc/iptables/rules.v4
 ```
 5\.
 You can automate the restore process at reboot by installing an additional package for `iptables` which takes over the loading of the saved rules.
-To this with the following command
+To do this install the following command.
 ```
 sudo apt-get install iptables-persistent
 ```